-- ❖ Fall 2012: Duke Courses Renumbered - Fall 2013: Only ss/h courses in the identified departments on Appendix 8 count toward the ss/h requirement.
-These courses must also identify one of the following codes: ALP, CZ, SS, or FL. - Fall 2014: EGR 305, even though it is cross-listed with Econ, will NOT count toward the ss/h requirement.
+- ❖ Fall 2012: Duke Courses Renumbered - ❖ Fall 2013: Only SSH courses in the identified departments on Appendix 8 count toward the SSH requirement.
+These courses must also identify one of the following codes: ALP, CZ, SS, or FL. - ❖ Fall 2014: EGR 305, even though it is cross-listed with Econ, will NOT count toward the SSH requirement. - Old course numbers have been removed.